-NHS Digital has responsibility for data and information from across the health and social care system in England, not the devolved nations.
+NHS England has responsibility for data and information from across the health and social care system in England, not the devolved nations.
 Linkage methods and access to data are different in Scotland, Wales and Northern Ireland, and linked data for patients in the devolved nations are not currently available via CPRD.

 All patients registered to GP practices in England that have consented to take part in the linkage process and have not opted-out or dissented from the sharing of confidential patient information for planning and research.

 - Patients with a valid NHS-number are eligible to be linked to HES, ONS death, COVID-19 and NCRAS data.